appbaseio/reactivesearch/content/docs/gettingstarted/why.md

 sidebar: 'docs'
 ---

 [Appbase.io](https://appbase.io) provides the search stack for building modern apps - a hosted (or managed) developer-first search service.
-It supercharges ElasticSearch, an Apache 2.0 licensed search engine: to offer a streamlined development experience, out of the box actionable analytics and enterprise grade security.
+It supercharges Elasticsearch, an Apache 2.0 licensed search engine: to offer a streamlined development experience, out of the box actionable analytics and enterprise grade security.

 > In this article, we highlight the key benefits of using appbase.io.